 Buckminster Fuller was a 20th-century inventor and visionary who did not limit himself to one field but worked as a 'comprehensive anticipatory design scientist' to solve global problems.
 Fuller's ideas and work continue to influence new generations of designers, architects, scientists and artists working to create a sustainable planet.

 The proliferation of new discovery has now far outstripped any individual physician's ability to keep up.
 This concept is often referred to as Buckminster Fuller's "Knowledge Doubling Curve," a theory which projects that the rate of growth of human knowledge has grown exponentially in the Computer Age and that the sum total of human knowledge is now doubling every year.

 In his 1982 book Critical Path, futurist and inventor R. Buckminster Fuller estimated that if we took all the knowledge that mankind had accumulated and transmitted by the year One CE as equal to one unit of information, it probably took about 1500 years or until the sixteenth century for that amount of knowledge to double.
-The next doubling of knowledge from two to four 'knowledge units' took only 250 years, till about 1750 CE.
+The next doubling of knowledge from two to four 'knowledge units' took only 250 years, until about 1750 CE.
 By 1900, one hundred and fifty years later, knowledge had doubled again to 8 units.
 The speed at which information doubled was getting faster and faster.
 The doubling speed is now between one and two years.